 I love meeting new people, so the first phone screen is one of my favorite parts of the hiring process.
 There really is no magic with early phone screens.
 Are you a human?
 Check.
 Do you understand what job you’re applying for?
 Check.
 I typically do a quick resume review to fill in any gaps I may have, review the job description to answer any questions the candidate may have, and chat a bit about the company and the general hiring process.

 The Engineering Interview is the part of the process that seems to challenge us the most.
-Take-home tests waste too much time.
-Whiteboard coding appeals to a very specific type of person - I, for one, have not once shipped whiteboard code to production.
+I generally feel like take-home tests waste too much time.
+Whiteboard coding appeals to a very specific type of person - I can only speak for myself but I have not once shipped whiteboard code to production.
 Panel interviews with tricky word-problems tend to feel more like interrogations.
 Sharing a screen while fumbling through a problem is quite unnatural and uncomfortable.
 I have overcome this challenge - with a fair degree of success - with a two-part interview.
-These two parts can be combined into a single 30-45 minute interview, or broken up into multiple sessions depending on the need.
+These two parts can be combined into a single 30-45 minute interview, or broken up into multiple sessions depending on your needs.